zeekay/handroll/README.md

   # automatically detected based on filetypes used, most plugins will be
   # inferred based on your other options.
 You can explicitly configure the
   # plugins to be used by passing an array of options instead:
+  #
   # plugins: [buble(), commonjs()]
   plugins:    null

   # Detect external deps or explicitly list them.
 By default Handroll will try
   # to automatically detect dependencies based on your package.json.
 Passing
-  # external: false will disable this behavior.
+  # external: false or an explicit list will disable this behavior.
+  #
+  # external: Object.keys pkg.dependencies
   external:   true

   basedir:    './'   # Customize basedir used for resolution